dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3912: Privacy in personal matters enhances individual freedom.
+### T3912: Individual liberties include the right to privacy and autonomy in personal matters.

 |Support|
 |---|